Daremonic/payswitch-docs/features/e-commerce-platform-plugins/README.md

 Designed to seamlessly integrate with popular E-commerce platforms such as Shopify, WooCommerce, Magento, and others, these plugins extend the core capabilities of the platforms.
 From optimizing user experience and enhancing payment gateways to introducing advanced analytics and marketing features, E-commerce Platform Plugins empower businesses to customize and scale their online operations.

-Hyperswitch web client supports the popular E-commerce plugins.
+PaySwitcher web client supports the popular E-commerce plugins.
 Plugin integration is seamless and quick.
 You can try it out in the subsequent sections.

-Looking for a Hyperswitch plugin for a specific E-commerce platform?
+Looking for a PaySwitcher plugin for a specific E-commerce platform?
 Reach out to us.